Nonlinear Scale-Local Geometric Deformations of Vortex Rings in Smooth Euler Flows via Bayesian Optimization and Adjoint

-Qualitatively, the results indicate that maintaining alignment between the vortex axis and the axis of swirling particles throughout the evolution requires the presence of a nontrivial wavy deformation.
-Conversely, larger values of MADC are obtained only when such wavy deformations are included, indicating that these deformations play a fundamental role in generating the discrepancies captured by the error metric.
-At the present stage, our analysis remains qualitative.
-Nevertheless, despite prescribing ten Fourier modes in the Bayesian learning procedure, the representations inferred from the image data consistently indicate that the effective dynamics are dominated by five to six Fourier modes.
-This observation provides strong evidence that the deformation of the vortex ring is governed by scale-local mechanisms.
-A central direction for future work is to undertake a detailed qualitative investigation of this scale locality.
+Qualitatively, the numerical results indicate that maintaining alignment between the vortex axis and the axis of swirling particles throughout the evolution requires the presence of a nontrivial wavy deformation, and that the deformation frequency must not be too high, reflecting scale locality.
+At the present stage, our analysis remains qualitative, nevertheless, this observation provides strong evidence that the deformation of vortices (not only vortex rings) is governed by scale-local mechanisms.
+A central direction for future work is to undertake a detailed quantitative investigation of this scale locality for various vortex configurations.

 {\bf Acknowledgments.}\ The author thanks to Professors Susumu Goto, Chun Liu and Yoshikazu Giga for valuable comments.
 Research of TY was partly supported by the JSPS Grants-in-Aid for Scientific Research 24H00186.